Skip to main content

 Migrating your enterprise

-Warning: Migration of your enterprise from SAML to OIDC can take up to an hour.
-During the migration, users cannot access your enterprise on GitHub.com.
+Migration of your enterprise from SAML to OIDC can take up to an hour.
+During the migration, users cannot access your enterprise on GitHub.

 1. Before you begin the migration, sign in to Azure and disable provisioning in the existing GitHub Enterprise Managed User application.

-3. Sign into GitHub.com as the setup user for your enterprise with the username @SHORT-CODE_admin, replacing SHORT-CODE with your enterprise's short code.
+3. Sign in as the setup user for your enterprise with the username SHORT-CODE_admin, replacing SHORT-CODE with your enterprise's short code.

-4. In the top-right corner of GitHub.com, click your profile photo, then click Your enterprises.
+4. In the top-right corner of GitHub, click your profile photo, then click Your enterprise.

-10. Read the warning, then click I understand, begin migrating to OpenID Connect.
+9. Read the warning, then click Migrate to OIDC.

 11. After GitHub Enterprise Cloud redirects you to your IdP, sign in, then follow the instructions to give consent and install the GitHub Enterprise Managed User (OIDC) application.
 After Entra ID asks for permissions for GitHub Enterprise Managed Users with OIDC, enable Consent on behalf of your organization, then click Accept.